Fort Myers Business Interruption Insurance Claims Lawyer

 - Extra Expenses.

 Business interruption insurance, typically an add-on or rider to the property/casualty insurance of comprehensive or “all risk” package policies, should also be applicable if government agencies force you to shut down temporarily due to circumstances outside your control – unless the policy states otherwise.
-That would include the government-mandated shutdown of non-essential businesses during the COVID-19 pandemic.
+That would include the loss of revenue for a devastating event such as windstorm, fire, flood or loss of access or customers to a business.

 Premiums for these plans are considered tax-deductible as ordinary business expenses.
 The amount you receive is typically based on the company’s previous financial performance.Dealing With Business Interruption Claim Denial